diogo762/DebtConsultancy/README.md

 # DebtConsultancy

-Automated tests using Junit, Selenium and Java for The DebtConsultancy project
+Automated tests using Junit, Selenium WebDriver and Java for The Debt Consultancy project